 In 2002, Occidental sued Maxus and Tierra in state court in Dallas, Texas seeking a declaration that Maxus and Tierra have the obligation under the agreement pursuant to which Maxus sold Chemicals to Occidental to defend and indemnify Occidental from and against certain historical obligations of Chemicals, including claims related to "Agent Orange" and vinyl chloride monomer (VCM), notwithstanding the fact that said agreement contains a 12-year cut-off for defense and indemnity obligations with respect to most litigation.
 Tierra was dismissed as a party, and the matter was tried in May 2006.
-Following trial, judgment was entered against Maxus.
-Maxus has appealed.
-The judgment awarded Occidental declaratory relief, approximately US\$ 2, and attorney's fees and costs.
-The judgment will accrue post judgment interest at the rate of 8% per annum in the event Maxus does not prevail on appeal.
-In December 2006, the trial court set the amount of Maxus obligation in an amount of approximately 47, which have been entirely reserved.
+The trial court decided that the 12-year cut-off period did not apply and entered judgment against Maxus.
+This decision was affirmed by the Court of Appeals in February 2008.
+This decision will require Maxus to accept responsibility of various matters which it has refused indemnification since 1998 which could result in the incurrence of material costs in addition to YPF Holdings Inc.'s current reserves for this matter.
+This decision will also require Maxus to reimburse Occidental for past costs on these matters.
+Maxus believes that its current reserves are adequate for these past costs.
+Maxus is currently evaluating the decision of the Court of Appeals.
+As of December 31, 2007 YPF Holdings Inc. has reserved 46 in respect to this matter.

 In March 2005, Maxus agreed to defend Occidental, as successor to Chemicals, in respect of an action seeking the contribution of costs incurred in connection with the remediation of the Turtle Bayou waste disposal site in Liberty County, Texas.
 The plaintiffs alleged that certain wastes attributable to Chemicals found their way to the Turtle Bayou site.
 Trial for this matter was bifurcated, and in the liability phase Occidental and other parties were found severally, and not jointly, liable for waste products disposed of at this site.
-Trial in the allocation phase of this matter was completed in the second quarter of 2007, and the court has entered a decision setting Occidental's liability at 18.73 % of those costs incurred by one of the plaintiffs.
+Trial in the allocation phase of this matter was completed in the second quarter of 2007, and the court has entered a decision setting Occidental's liability at 18.73% of those costs incurred by one of the plaintiffs.
 Occidental's motion for reconsideration of a portion of this decision has been filed with the court, and the parties are awaiting the court's decision on this and other post-judgment motions.
-As of September 30, 2007, YPF Holdings Inc. has reserved 2 in respect of this matter.
+As of December 31, 2007, YPF Holdings Inc. has reserved 12 in respect of this matter.

 In 2005, Skidmore Energy Company and others ("Skidmore") have sued Maxus (U.S.) Exploration Company ("Maxus US"), a subsidiary of YPF Holdings Inc., in state court in Texas.
 Skidmore claims it was entitled to an assignment of approximately five oil and gas leases in the US Gulf of Mexico.
 Maxus US denies Skidmore's claims.
-Maxus US and Skidmore have entered an agreement to submit this matter to binding arbitration; the arbitration hearing was scheduled to begin in October 2007.
+Maxus US and Skidmore have entered into an agreement to submit this matter to binding arbitration; the arbitration hearing was held from October 29, 2007, to November 1, 2007, with briefs submitted to the arbitration panel on November 6, 2007.
+The decision of the arbitration panel, holding that Skidmore should take nothing, was rendered on November 29, 2007.

-YPF Holdings Inc., including its subsidiaries, is a party to various other lawsuits, the outcomes of which are not expected to have a material adverse affect on YPF's financial condition.
+YPF Holdings Inc., including its subsidiaries, is a party to various other lawsuits, the outcomes of which are not expected to have a material adverse effect on YPF's financial condition.
 The Company has established reserves for legal contingencies in situations where a loss is probable and can be reasonably estimated.